Clinical Research Associate

 Here at PRA we want our employees to succeed and ensure that they are set up for this success through constant training, development and support.
 To enable success in this position you will have:

-- Prior experience as a CRA of at least 2 years working in investigator site management, including conducting monitoring visits, from either a pharmaceutical company or a CRO environment.
+- Prior experience as a CRA working in investigator site management, including conducting monitoring visits, from either a pharmaceutical company or a CRO environment.

 - A working knowledge of ICH-GCP guidelines and local and international regulatory requirements is essential.